 Marka Amman, Jordan

-The photos below were sent to us from Fr Khalil, showing their last distribution of food vouchers for the refugees and vulnerable Jordanian families.
-They invited Bishop William Shomali to assist at this distribution, who was touched and very grateful to CNT as their people suffered a lot during the pandemic.
+The photos below were sent to us from Fr Khalil, showing their latest distribution of food vouchers to refugees and vulnerable Jordanian families.
+He invited Bishop William Shomali, Bishop in Jordan, to assist at this distribution.
+He was touched and very grateful to CNT, knowing that the people had suffered a lot during the pandemic.

 Fr Khalil again thanked all the donors for their generosity and gave assurance of his continued daily prayers.